bitbi-core/bitbi.org.website/content/power-user/contract.md

 A contract is distributed as a package, named **contract consignment**.

-*Consignment* is a term in RGB denoting a package of client-side-validated data passed between peers.
+*Consignment* is a term in BTB denoting a package of client-side-validated data passed between peers.
 Consignments may be of two different types:
 *contract consignments*, which distribute public contract information from a contract issuer to users, and *transfer consignments*, which are used for doing state transfers between contract users.
 In this chapter we will address the first type of consignments, leaving the second for a next chapter.

-RGB stores all data required for its operations in a storage called **stash**.
+BTB stores all data required for its operations in a storage called **stash**.
-Since RGB is not a blockchain-based smart contracts, the stash is not replicated to other peer machines and usually keeps the data which nobody else than you know or have access to (at least to some of those data).
+Since BTB is not a blockchain-based smart contracts, the stash is not replicated to other peer machines and usually keeps the data which nobody else than you know or have access to (at least to some of those data).
 Thus, losing stash means loosing your assets and contract state, and it has to be backed up with